Date of Degree

 Third Committee Member

 Fifth Committee Member

 Adolescent literacy learning centered in processes of imagination is marginalized and neglected within the saturated climate of standardized assessment.
 This arts-based qualitative study uncovers imagination as an active presence central to making meaning in a middle school language arts class involved in a writing experience inspired by the history of jazz.
 Learning filtered through the creative processes of writing reveals imagination as an interiorized action in adolescent literacy development.
 I ground this research in sociocultural perspectives of literacy (Vygotsky, 1978, 1986) engaged in aesthetic paradigms of learning.
 From this perspective, I investigate how middle school student writers participating in individual and collaborative activities internalize the experience to create new understandings of the world in which they live.
 Through the lens of theory, I explore the imagination as a higher psychological and cultural function involved in the mediated development of language.
 This study describes the powerful ways in which students craft writing and concurrently develop strong, critical and creative thinking capacities.
 I discard false perspectives that assume the inefficacy of learning in expressive modes and endorse pedagogies that place imagination at the center of processes of literacy teaching and learning.

 adolescent literacy, Arts-Based Education, Imagination, Jazz, Vygotsky, writing

 Copyright 2012 Wendy Lee Caszatt-Allen

 Caszatt-Allen, Wendy Lee.
-"In search of the blue note: un/folding imagination in adolescent literacy." dissertation, University of Iowa, 2012.
+"In search of the blue note: un/folding imagination in adolescent literacy."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.